Chiu Hsien-chih

 Chiu Hsien-chih (born 29 April 1976) is a Taiwanese lawyer and politician.
 He contested the 2016 and 2020 legislative elections as a member of the New Power Party, winning the latter election.
 Chiu served as leader of the New Power Party between March and August 2019, and was reappointed to the role in an acting capacity in August 2020.

-Early life
+Early life and education

 Chiu was born on 29 April 1976, and was raised in Zhuqi, Chiayi County, near Fengchih Lake.
 His mother was a factory worker and his father was a teacher.
-He lived in Germany for five years, returning to Taiwan in 2010, upon completing a doctorate at Heidelberg University.
+After Chiu earned a Bachelor of Laws (B.A.) and a Master of Laws (LL.M.) at National Taipei University, he lived in Germany for five years, where he completed a second LL.M. at Heidelberg University.
+Chiu returned to Taiwan in 2010, without completing Heidelberg's Doktor der Rechtswissenschaft program.
 He and his wife Huang Wan-ting moved to Huang's native Hsinchu, where the couple raised two children.

 Legal career

 After the death of Hung Chung-chiu, Hung's family hired Chiu as legal counsel.
 He remained the Hung family's legal representative until the conclusion of the case, an appeal heard in June 2017.
 During the Sunflower Student Movement, Chiu served as spokesman for a group of over three hundred lawyers that pledged legal aid to protesters.
 Chiu also represented Liu Yen-kuo in a murder case dating to 1997 until Liu's execution on 29 April 2014, Chiu's birthday.
 Chiu worked with fellow lawyer Tseng Wei-kai on the Hualon Textile workers' compensation case.
 Chiu often offered legal commentary in his capacity as chairman of the Taiwan Association for Human Rights.
 In 2015, Chiu was present at an Anti-Black Box Curriculum Movement demonstration to offer legal assistance.
 The next year, Chiu represented music teacher Hsiao Hsiao-ling in a wrongful termination lawsuit.
 After Chiu contested the 2016 legislative elections as a New Power Party candidate, the party retained him for its legal team.
 Chiu has since taken on cases relating to public safety.

 Lawyers Chiu, Tseng, Liu Chi-wei, and Essen Lee were featured in a 2016 documentary directed by James Su titled Fight For Justice.
 In December 2017, Chiu published his first book in the Chinese language, Stand By You, about several of the legal cases he had worked up to that point in time.